tonyfast/gvu/readme.md

 * All of the notebook can be read on [__nbviewer__](http://nbviewer.jupyter.org/github/tonyfast/gvu/blob/master/readme.ipynb) or [__github__](https://github.com/tonyfast/gvu).
 * You can run these notebooks on [__MyBinder__](https://mybinder.org) [![Binder](https://mybinder.org/badge.svg)](https://mybinder.org/v2/gh/tonyfast/gvu/master)
 * Please feel free if you have an questions about the implementation of the presentation.
 The  notebooks in this project can be viewed on nbviewer and binder.

+# Big Picture Question: _How many IFrames do I use?_

 ```python